rerun-io/rerun/docs/content/index.md

 by quickly visualizing internal state and data.

-It's primarily focused on visualizing 2D and 3D computer vision and robotics data over time, but is under active development to expand support for more use-cases and datatypes.
+It's primarily focused on visualizing 2D and 3D computer vision and robotics data over time, but is under active development to expand support for more use-cases and data types.

 To get a sense of what you can do with Rerun right now, check out the [example gallery](/examples)